clatthew/aws-password-manager/README.md

 ## Funtionallity
 ### Authentication
 Upon startup, PasswordManager will ask for your master credentials.
 Enter your username and password to enter the program.
+The default username is `test` and the default password is `test`.
+You can change these on lines 8 and 9 of password_manager.py.
 ### Main menu
 Choose between credential <u>e</u>ntry, <u>r</u>etrieval, <u>l</u>isting, <u>d</u>eletion and e<u>x</u>itting the program by entering the option's underlined letter and pressing enter.
 ### Entry